Ministry-of-Plugins/demo-reset-pro/readme.txt

 * Added: Redirect rules for restricted users trying to access the above areas.

 Notifications & Notes
+* Added: A note about the effect of caching on URL-based Reset Runners and the Countdown Timer has been added to the Reset Runners page in the Important Notes section.
 * Changed: The THAWED State Isolation notices have been revised for better clarity.
 * Changed: Notifications and notes are updated according to recent changes.

 Readme file
+* Added: A note about the effect of caching on URL-based Reset Runners and the Countdown Timer has been added to the FAQ section.
 * Changed: Improved the order of changelog entries for clarity.

 ##### 1.0.1 - 29/08/2025